SaebAmini/saebamini.github.io/_posts/2014-09-28-Git-commit-with-UTC-timestamp-ignore-local-timezone.md

 Commit message here
 {% endhighlight %}

-If you find it rather unnecessary to include your local timezone in your commits, and would like to commit in UTC time for example, you have two options:
+If you find it rather unnecessary to include your local timezone in your commits, and would like to commit in UTC time for example, you have two options<!--more-->:

 1. Changing your computer's timezone before doing a commit.
 2. Using the `--date` commit option to override the author date used in the commit, like this: